 So let's talk money...

 Folks often ask me to give them a bid or an estimate for a restoration job.
-That is a reasonable of course.
-Unfortunately my experience is that there is just too much unpredictability, especially in the clearing/cleaning phase, to be as precise as I need to be to produce an accurate estimate.
+That is a reasonable request of course.
+Unfortunately, my experience is that there is just too much unpredictability, especially in the clearing/cleaning phase, to be as precise as I need to be to produce an accurate estimate.
 I neither want to feel guilty for charging too much nor frustrated for charging too little.
-I addition, much of the work I do is ongoing and even for large jobs my customers like spreading the work - and cost - out over a season.
+In addition, much of the work we do is ongoing and even for large jobs my customers like spreading the work (and cost) out over a season.

-For multi-day one time jobs what I often suggest is that I do one day's work, and if the homeowner is satisfied with what I have done in that amount of time, and is convinced of the value, then I keep going.
+For multi-day one time jobs what I often suggest is that we do one day of work, and if the homeowner is satisfied with what we have done in that amount of time, and is convinced of the value, then we keep going.

-I have several energetic part time workers, most of whom are students or young people between jobs.
-Some are on payroll; others who are more intermittent are not.
-Sometimes it is more cost effective for a customer for one or more of these workers to do various parts of a job without me.
+I have approximately ten employees with a range of experience - mature experienced lifelong gardeners, master gardeners, students in Midlands Tech horticulture program, and students.
+Sometimes it is more cost effective for a customer if one or more of these workers to do all or part of a job without me.

-I charge $40 an hour for myself.
-This includes a break of five minutes per hour.
-Often I do not take a break for several hours - it depends on weather and other factors.
-If I do not have bathroom access on site and have to go offsite for that purpose, I consider that work time.
-If I have to make a run for materials, that is included as well.
-Most days I do not leave the property at all.
+This figure includes a break of five minutes per hour.
+If we do not have bathroom access onsite and have to go offsite for that purpose, I consider that work time.
+If we have to make a run for materials that time is included as well.
+Most days though we do not leave the property at all.